joedski/musings/Vue General/Lazy Loading of Heavy Dependencies.md

 - The things that the Heavy Dependency injects can _only_ be used by the things that actually import it.
 Anything else trying to use those things, even though they're installed via `Vue.use()`, will cause an error because they're trying to use something before it's installed!

 Broadly speaking, this way requires a few different files:
-- The Installer: This is what actually calls `Vue.use()`, and is imported by any wrapper.
+- The Installer: This is what actually calls `Vue.use()` to install the features used by the Wrappers.
 - The Wrappers: These actually use the features installed by the Installer.
-- The Wrapper Loaders: These stitch together the prior two items.
+- The Wrapper Loaders: These stitch together the prior two items, wrapping them in an Async Component definition.

 We end up with something that looks rather like an AMDish mess, but oh well.
 There's a reason AMD was what it was.
+In fact, we might as well just call this ACD, for Asynchronous Component Definition.
+Heh.
+Anyway, here's an example using Vue Highcharts:

 ```js
 // installers/VueHighcharts.js